sydasif/html_course/README.md

 3. `_parent` - Opens the linked document in the parent frame.
 4. `_top` - Opens the linked document in the full body of the window.

-You can link HTML documents related to the same website, it is not required to give a complete URL for every link.
+You can link related HTML documents on the website with eachother, it is not required to give a complete URL for every link.

 ```html
 <!DOCTYPE html>